wwang439035/Web-and-Backend-of-Takeout-System/README.md

-# hmts
+# Web and Backend of Takeout System
-Project: Happy Meal Take-out System
+Project: Web and Backend of Happy Meal Take-out System

 This mobile meal-ordering system provides services for customers to order meals online through smart phones.
 Restaurant managers can manage products, orders, and deliveries through the system.
 The system includes web-based front end, mobile app (Android), backend and MySQL database.